-- Type of drive - the interface provided by the board is being more commonly SATA or SAS but previously motherboards featured IDE (integrated drive electronics).
+- Type of drive - the interface provided by the board is more commonly SATA or SAS but previously motherboards featured IDE (integrated drive electronics).
 So knowing which connector the optical drives and hard drives will use is decided by the motherboard.
 There are also NVMe PCI Express SSDs now which are far faster than both of these connections but limited to just one or two on the board, this means if you need extra storage you will need to consider SATA or SAS.

-- Number of PCI and PCIe bus interface connections - PCI or Peripheral Component Interconnector is a format for directly connecting on to a bus to add extra features to a computer such as DVB-T TV tuner or a USB 3.0 card to give the computer more USB 3.0 connections.
-PCIe is much faster than PCI because it is placed straight on to the main system bus.
+- The number of PCI and PCIe bus interface connections - PCI or Peripheral Component Interconnector is a format for directly connecting on to a bus to add extra features to a computer such as a DVB-T TV tuner or a USB 3.0 card to give the computer more USB 3.0 connections.
+PCIe is much faster than PCI because it is placed straight onto the main system bus.
 In modern systems, AGP or Accelerated Graphics Port has been replaced by PCIe x16 as the main graphics connector.
 The x16 is the number of lanes the connection has.
 To run two graphics cards or more, you need more PCIe connections so that the amount of lanes that are usable is equal to 16 / 2n where n is the number of cards being used.
 The board must also feature ATI/AMD CrossFire or Nvidia SLI (Scalable Link Interface).
 These scalable graphics architectures offer performance equal to about 2.4 of that of a single GPU due to offloading work between the two cards.

 - Graphics card - the connection used by the board determines the card that can be used as mentioned above.

-- Expansion cards that can be used - if you own lots of PCI expansion cards or the even old ISA (Industry Standard Architecture) cards and want to use them with a new computer, the motherboard must feature these connections.
-More and more boards are no longer feature PCI connectors but have replaced them with PCI Express connections.
+- Expansion cards that can be used - if you own lots of PCI expansion cards or even old ISA (Industry Standard Architecture) cards and want to use them with a new computer, the motherboard must feature these connections.
+More and more boards no longer feature PCI connectors but have replaced them with PCI Express connections.